-The evening before, Linda and Bob had told me that there would be a meteor shower, and that peak was between 4AM to 5AM.
-I could see head lights flashing across the campsite, and finally rolled out of my tarp tent, packed up, and headed for the Pavilion.
+The evening before, Linda and Bob had told me that there would be a meteor shower and that the shower’s peak was between 4 AM to 5 AM.
+I laid on my side, watching from under the edge of my tarp as lights flashed across the campsite and dark forms moved slowly through the dim pools of light.

 Sugar was moving around in her tent, and I suspected she would be over shortly.
-I had heard her ask Linda to wake her up for the meteor shower the night before, and was impressed since it was about 4:30AM.
-Then again, I was impressed I had woken up at 4AM.
+I had heard her ask Linda to wake her up for the meteor shower the night before and was impressed since it was about 4:30 AM.
+But then again, I was impressed I had woken up at 4 AM.

 Hiking Before First Light

 Since I had woken up so early, I was hiking in blackness.
-It took me a minute to find the trail with all the leaf cover, and it was a good thing the trees were blazed so well; I thought as my headlamp flashed across a white mark ahead.
+It took me a minute to find the trail with all the leaf cover.
+It was a good thing the trees were blazed so well; I thought as my headlamp flashed across a white mark ahead.

 Detours and Squeezes

-After crossing over West Cornwall Road, I made my way another .3 mile up to the “Lemon Squeezer.”
+After crossing West Cornwall Road, I made my way another .3 mile up to the “Lemon Squeezer.”
 It is a large boulder that has been cracked in two.
-The trail squeezes it’s way up between some rocks, climbing over some smaller boulders in the process.
+The trail squeezes its way up between some rocks, climbing over some smaller boulders in the process.
 It is nice to have a light pack here.

 Finding a campsite took a few minutes.
-I’m a little picky about my sites, and making sure they are flat, since I’m a light sleeper.
-There was a HUGE group site at the bottom of the hill below Belters, but it was also a little spooky.
-The other sites all sloped a little, so I chose Site 2 since it had a small flat spot just big enough for my shelter.
+I’m picky about my tent placement and making sure it is flat since I’m a light sleeper.
+There was a HUGE group site at the bottom of the hill, below the “official campsites,” but it was spooky with its towering spruce leaving pockets of dark shadows for things to hike in and peek out at me.